alco-company/mortimer-bellis/WORKLOG.md

 * fix show events when none present
 * fix misssing add button on day_summary
 * drop header on calendars/:id
+* fix non-working menuitems on 'more' on calendars/:id in mobile view

 ### 16/8/2024